icann/lgr-django/README.md

 * `lgr_editor` contains the code related to the LGR web-editor.
 * `lgr_validator` contains the code related the label validation module.
 * `lgr_tools` contains the code related to all utilities: testing LGR and label sets, LGR comparisons, etc.
+* `lgr_renderer` contains the code and templates used to generate the static exports of the LGR (HTML only for now).

 ## Acknowledgment